celo-org/celo-monorepo/packages/docs/command-line-interface/locked-gold.md

 ---
-description: Manage bonded deposits to participate in governance and earn rewards
+description: Manage locked Gold to participate in governance and earn rewards
 ---

 ## Commands

-### Deposit
+### Commitment

-Create a bonded deposit given notice period and gold amount
+Create a locked Gold commitment given notice period and gold amount

 ```
 USAGE